sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-theming/fiori-ios-scpms-custom-app-theming.md

 ## Prerequisites
 - **Proficiency:** Intermediate
-- This tutorial is part of the [Customize UIs, themes and onboarding for iOS apps ](https://www.sap.com/developer/groups/ios-sdk-custom.html) group
+- This tutorial is part of the [Customize UI's, themes and onboarding for iOS apps ](https://www.sap.com/developer/groups/ios-sdk-custom.html) group
 &nbsp;
 - **Development environment:** Apple iMac, MacBook or MacBook Pro running Xcode 9 or higher
 - **SAP Cloud Platform SDK for iOS:** Version 2.0

 ## Details
-### You will learn
 In this tutorial, you will apply a custom theme to your iOS app (generated with the SDK Assistant) using [`NUI`](https://github.com/tombenner/nui). `NUI` enables you to style iOS components with style sheets similar to CSS. `NUI` is already integrated in the SAP Cloud Platform SDK for iOS so you don't need to install anything.
 In addition, you will change the app's on-boarding behavior by changing certain client policies in SAP Cloud Platform mobile service for development and operations.

->To view the entire series of tutorials, see the [Customize UIs, themes and onboarding for iOS apps](https://www.sap.com/developer/groups/ios-sdk-custom.html) tutorial group.
+>To view the entire series of tutorials, see the [Customize UI's, themes and onboarding for iOS apps](https://www.sap.com/developer/groups/ios-sdk-custom.html) tutorial group.

+### You will learn

+ - How to create and load a `NUI` stylesheet to apply a custom theme to your app
+ - How to change your app's on-boarding behavior by changing the configuration in SAP Cloud Platform mobile service for development and operations

 ### Time to Complete
 **15 Min**